pigpigyyy/Yuescript/doc/docs/doc/README.md

 Calls a function in protected mode.
 Catches any errors and returns a status code and results or error object.
-Rewrites the error line number to the original line number in the Yuescript code when errors occur.
+Rewrites the error line number to the original line number in the YueScript code when errors occur.

 **Signature:**
 ```lua